bsgreenb/Open-Textbooks/README.md

 See http://textyard.com/blog/ for background on this project and its motivations

+##Deprecation Notice##
+This repo is no longer maintained because of the effort involved in updating to deal with new site changes.
+However, I'm always available to help you and give you tips on making your scrapers or creating your textbook site in general.
+Just hit me up (bsgreenb@gmail.com)

 ## Installation/Configuration

 Installing is as simple as downloading the code to your webserver, and importing the structure+data .sql file.
 This file has over 1,000 working schools for you to begin with.
 Note that the Follett bookstore schools will require some extra work to start getting complete data from (see Documentation).
 You can add any of the missing 2-3k schools with online bookstores by following the steps in the documentation Wiki.